zsquareplusc/python-msp430-tools/README.txt

 to the MSP430 embedded processor.

 Python 2.5 or newer should be used.
 The python package "msp430" can be installed with "python setup.py install".
-These modules can be used in user programs too.
+These modules can be used as standalone applications or as library for other programs.

 Description of command line tools